2025 Prayag Maha Kumbh Mela: Arrival of President Droupadi Murmu

 President Droupadi Murmu on 10 February visited the Maha Kumbh Mela in Prayagraj and took a holy dip at the Triveni Sangam.
 After taking the dip, she offered prayers at Triveni Sangam—which is a confluence of the Ganges, Yamuna and Saraswati.

 Arrival of Vice President Jagdeep Dhankhar

 On 3 February 2025, Vice President of India Jagdeep Dhankhar along with his wife Sudesh Dhankhar, took a sacred dip at the Prayagraj Sangam during Maha Kumbh 2025.

 Arrival of Prime Minister Narendra Modi

 On 5 February 2025, Prime Minister Narendra Modi arrived at Prayagraj to participate in the ongoing Kumbh Mela.
 As part of the sacred rituals, he took a dip in the Triveni Sangam.
 His visit was marked by grand ceremonial events and prayers, and a boat ride to the Sangam with Uttar Pradesh Chief Minister Yogi Adityanath.
 The visit was widely covered by media outlets.

 Arrival of King of Bhutan

 On 4 February 2025, Bhutan's King Jigme Khesar Namgyel Wangchuck visited the Maha Kumbh and took a holy dip at the Triveni Sangam.

+Celebrities and public figures

+Several prominent business figures and celebrities visited the Maha Kumbh Mela.
+Industrialists Mukesh Ambani and Gautam Adani were among the notable attendees.
+British musician Chris Martin, lead singer of Coldplay, also visited the festival.